THE NECESSARY MATERIALS

 SEE THE DEPARTMENT >

-12. GLUE THE LEATHER TO THE WOOD
+12. GLUING THE LEATHER TO THE WOOD

 Also apply glue to the edges of the leather (only the edges that will be glued).

-13. INSTALL THE UPHOLSTERY NAILS
+13. PLACE THE UPHOLSTERY NAILS

 Finally, hit the upholstery nails with a hammer at the remaining points.